DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step6.md

 }
 ```

-This policy is needed for DNS, more specifically, so that the Kubernetes DNS server can
+This policy is necessary for DNS, more specifically, so that the Kubernetes DNS server can
-make DNS queries against Consul.
-So queries like `consul members` end up working
+make DNS queries against Consul, so that queries like `consul members` end up working
 without a client specifically providing a token.
 If you don't want to use Consul DNS,
 you could disable it in the chart by setting `dns.enabled` to false.
 This will tell
 the ACL bootstrapping job not to create a policy for the anonymous token.
 However, if